Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Variance of the time evolution

 and $\alpha \in \{1, 2\}$.
 In a next step, we define the random variables (see also (\ref{s590}), (\ref{s600}))

 and we adopt the approximations (see also (\ref{s580}))

-for the two averages appearing on the right hand side of (\ref{s1200}) and (\ref{s1210}).
+for the two averages appearing on the right-hand side of (\ref{s1200}) and (\ref{s1210}).
 Note that in both cases the four indices $i,j,k,l$ actually amount to coinciding pairs.
 While we assumed $m\not=n$ so far, the corresponding approximations for $m=n$ are

 After introducing (\ref{s1450}) and (\ref{s1460}) into (\ref{s1470}) and (\ref{s1490}), those averages can be explicitly evaluated by means of the Isserlis theorem (\ref{c4}) together with (\ref{s1400}) and (\ref{s1410}).
-These calculations and the subsequent evaluation of (\ref{s1190ff})-(\ref{s1211ff}) have been explained in detail in Sec. \ref{s45}.
+These calculations and the subsequent evaluation of (\ref{s1190ff})--(\ref{s1211ff}) have been explained in detail in Sec.~\ref{s45}.

-Next we turn to the averages over eight $U$ matrix elements in (\ref{s1231})-(\ref{s1254}).
+Next we turn to the averages over eight $U$ matrix elements in (\ref{s1231})--(\ref{s1254}).
 As before, we first focus on the cases where the four indices $m,n,m',n'$ are pairwise distinct and we introduce four independent Gaussian random variables $z_{\alpha i}$ ($\alpha \in \{1,2,3,4\}$) with

 Next, the random variables $v_{\alpha i}$ are defined according to

 and we adopt the approximations